 Mizzi Organisation Finance p.l.c. forms part of the Mizzi Organisation.
 The Mizzi Organisation is not a legal entity and does not constitute a group of companies within the meaning of the Companies Act, Cap.
 386 of the laws of Malta.
 The Organisation is a conglomerate of companies principally comprising Consolidated Holdings Limited, Kastell Limited, Mizzi Holdings Limited and The General Soft Drinks Company Limited, together with all their respective subsidiaries.
-The Mizzi Organisation also includes GSD Marketing (formerly Falcon Wines & Spirits Limited) and Mizzi Motors Limited, which are an integral component of the Organisation is beverage and automotive business activities.
-Indeed, the related operations of the Organisation and the activities of these two entities are managed on a collective basis.
+The Mizzi Organisation also includes GSD Marketing Limited and Mizzi Motors Limited, which are an integral component of the Organisation and the activities of these two entities are managed on a collective basis.
 Mizzi Holdings Limited is the company's immediate parent (see Note 20) and also its ultimate controlling party.